orandoo/steamclean/README.md

 # steamclean #
-Python 3 script to search for and remove extraneous redistributables and files from Steam game installations.
+Python 3 script to search for delete leftover files used by Steam game installations.

-This script will search for and remove common redistributable files for DirectX, PhysX, XNA, and VisualC++ that are not needed after game installation.
-These files simply take up disk space and each game will install its own version of each library and not clean up after itself.
+On Windows systems this will remove files such as DirectX, PhysX, XNA, and VisualC++ installers which are not required after the game is launched for the first time.
+Each game download its own versions of these files for installation and leaves the setup files on disk rather than remove them.

-This was tested on my own library and I saw no ill effects.
-If you do encounter a game that will not launch, simply verify the game files and and removed files will be replaced.
-This may however affect any mods installed for any games that use them.
+Future support is planned for Linux and Mac operating systems.
+If you have suggestions for files to be cleaned on these platforms and can aid in testing please let me know.

+While I have done my best to ensure this script operates an intended bugs will be present as in any software.
+In the event you encounter a bug or incorrectly removed file please let me know.
+Simply create an issue on the scripts GitHub page and I will address it as efficiently as possible.

+*Note: If a file is incorrectly removed for a specific game simply verify the game files.
+While this may interfere with game mods it will reacquire the missing files.

+Please include the following when creating an issue for it to be addressed as efficiently as possible:
+- Script version
+- Operating system
+- Full path including filename of files removed which led to issues *if applicable

 ### Usage ###
 ```